stevenaeola/cep/2021/media/md/submissions.md

 CEP follows a double-blind review process.
 Submissions should be anonymous, without information that enables identifying the authors or their institutions.
 References to your own previous work should be in the third person.

-Please use the ACM Proceedings Template, using [Word and LaTeX templates](https://www.acm.org/publications/proceedings-template).
+Please use the ACM Proceedings Template (Interim), using [Word and LaTeX templates](https://www.acm.org/publications/proceedings-template).
 The submission format will be set by the publisher and announced later.

-Submission is through EasyChair at <https://easychair.org/conferences/?conf=cep21>.
+CEP follows a two-stage process with first a submission of an abstract of about 100-150 words, followed a week later by the full 4-page paper (see the Dates page).
+Both submissions are via EasyChair at <https://easychair.org/conferences/?conf=cep21>.

 For any queries, please contact the [organisers](organisation.php).